Economic forecast: 3 things to know for 2024's 2nd half

 More important than what the markets or economy are doing is having and sticking to a financial plan.
 Focus on your financial goals and the time in the market it will take to achieve them rather than trying to time the market to score quick gains.

 Want more details?
-Read our interview with Eric Freedman or take a deeper dive into the markets and economy in our 2024 investment outlook.
+Read the full interview with Freedman and Bovino or take a deep dive into the Q3 2024 investment outlook for the markets and economy.

 Related content